 By Dick Pellek

 By all means, geneticists have developed a sweet variety of tamarind that is available in some supermarkets, particularly in tropical and sub-tropical areas.
-Likewise, there is a sweet variety of starfruit that is sold commercially that is quite unlike that sour starfruit that can be found in the tropical forests of South East Asia.
+Likewise, there is a sweet variety of starfruit that is sold commercially which is quite unlike that sour starfruit that can be found in the tropical forests of southeast Asia.
 And although there are two different varieties of jujube (Zyzyphus jujuba) presently growing in the Virginia garden of his beloved Bengal Tiger, the Footloose Forester will forever remember the serendipity of those tiny jujube apples that he harvested as trail mix in Pakistan and Mali.
-Nothing surpassed the number of trips, however; to his favorite tamarind tree that probably still stands on a ridge line in Haiti, some 20 miles northeast of Port-au-Prince.
+Nothing surpassed the number of trips, however; to his favorite tamarind tree that probably still stands on a ridgeline in Haiti, some 20 miles northeast of Port-au-Prince.